xbach/docs/docs/trezor-apps/_sources/electrum-ltc.rst.txt

 ------------------

 Electrum-LTC is a fork of `Electrum <electrum.html#trezor-user-manual>`_ wallet and works much like it.
-To import your public account keys, connect your TREZOR, start Encompass and select Create wallet and Hardware wallet as Wallet type.
+To import your public account keys, connect your TREZOR, start Electrum-LTC and select Create wallet and Hardware wallet as Wallet type.
 If you already have another wallet, select New Wallet from File menu first.

 .. image:: images/electrum-ltc01.png